 Last update: December 2019

-The Credit Transfer Program between Meiji University School of Arts and Letters (hereafter, “Meiji U.,” Tokyo) and TUJ has launched as of May 2014.
+The Credit Exchange Program between Musashi University (Musashi U., Tokyo) and TUJ has launched as of Fall 2012.
 This program will provide TUJ students with enhanced educational opportunities.
-Students are able to take courses at Meiji University that TUJ does not offer without paying extra tuition.
+Students are able to take courses at Musashi University that TUJ does not offer without paying extra tuition.

-Some courses, but not all, offered at Meiji U. require highly developed proficiency in Japanese language.
-Courses that require Japanese language proficiency are to be determined by Meiji U. every semester.
-When interested in these courses, TUJ students whose native language is other than Japanese thus must demonstrate their proficiency.
-Details will be specified by Meiji U. every semester.
+Some courses, but not all, offered at Musashi U. require highly developed proficiency in Japanese language.
+Courses that require Japanese language proficiency are to be determined by Musashi U. every semester.
+When interested in these courses, TUJ students whose native language is other than Japanese thus must demonstrate their proficiency by one of the following means:

 In order to be eligible for the program, TUJ student must meet one of the following criteria:

 - 2.1.
-A student must enroll as a degree-seeking student as TUJ and must have completed at least one semester at TUJ;
+A student currently must enroll as a degree-seeking student at TUJ, and must have completed at least one semester at TUJ;

 Students in category 2.2 may participate in the program under the conditions specified in 3.1.